How do I use Game Analysis?

 Alongside the Game Report, we also have the analysis function that may be familiar to many users!
 There are two ways to get there.
 Danny Rensch explains how to use analysis in this video!

 If you are already looking at the game review, you can click on the ‘analysis’ tab, on the top next to the ‘report’ tab.

-This will open the engine analysis of each move, and if you check the ‘show lines’ box it will show the top lines for each move:
+This will open the engine analysis of each move, and if 'Lines' is toggled on, it will show the top lines for each move:

 Click on the settings gear icon in the top right to adjust how the engine analyses the game:

 Click on the different colored eyes to enable or disable specific move colors, and to turn on or off the colors for your opponents moves.

 At the bottom of the game board you have the option to show a variety of graphs